AndrewBartholomew62/Andrew-Bartholomew-braid/README.md

-    Jones polynomial of a classical or virtual knot, link, knotoid or multi-knotoid Kauffman's Affine Index Polynomial for virtual knots or knotoids Kauffman bracket polynomial of a classical or virtual knot, link, knotoid or multi-knotoid Turaev's extended bracket polynomial of a classical or virtual knotoid or multi-knotoid Parity arrow polynomial of a classical or virtual knot or knotoid Parity bracket polynomial of a classical or virtual knot or knotoid Kim and Kim's Q polynomial for doodles with one component
+    Jones polynomial of a classical or virtual knot, link, knotoid or multi-knotoid Kauffman's Affine Index Polynomial for virtual knots or knotoids Kauffman bracket polynomial of a classical or virtual knot, link, knotoid or multi-knotoid Manturov-Nikonov Alexander-like polynomial for flat virtual knots Turaev's extended bracket polynomial of a classical or virtual knotoid or multi-knotoid Parity arrow polynomial of a classical or virtual knot or knotoid Parity bracket polynomial of a classical or virtual knot or knotoid

     Dynnikov test for the trivial braid
-    Hamiltonian circuits within classical or flat knot or link diagram Vogel's algorithm for determining a braid word from a knot or link diagram Prime test to determine whether a given diagram is prime; i.e is not a connected sum, or has a 3-connected shadow
+    Hamiltonian circuits within classical or flat knot or link diagram Vogel's algorithm for determining a braid word from a knot or link diagram The turning number of a knot or link diagram
+    Prime test to determine whether the shadow of a classical or virtual knot, link, knotoid or multi-linkoid diagram is 3-connected
+    The strand permutation determined by a braid Homology and cohomology generator evaluation for biracks

     Dowker(-Thistlethwaite) code for a braid or labelled peer code Gauss code for a labelled peer code or the closure of a braid word Labelled immersion code for a braid word